quasarframework/quasar/docs/src/pages/start/vue-cli-plugin.md

 $ npm install -g @vue/cli
 ```

-If you don't yet have a project created with @vue/cli v3+, then do so with:
+If you don't yet have a project created with @vue/cli v3+, then do so with the command below. **Make sure that you checkmark on Babel from the Vue CLI feature list prompt that will appear on screen**.

 ```bash
 $ vue create my-app